Sugar Free September 2017

 - No sodas, juice, energy drinks, vitamin drinks – these are loaded with sugar.
-Watch this video to see how much sugar is in a soda and juice.
+Take a look at this post to see how much sugar is lurking in a “healthy” diet of smoothies, dried fruit, low fat meals and snacks.
 Remember that a glass of juice is not equivalent to eating 6 oranges, it is equivalent to drinking the sugar from 6 oranges.
 One bottle of soda contains a weekly sugar allowance for a child.

 - No cakes, candy, milk chocolate, biscuits – this goes without saying, but don’t worry, I will show you healthy versions of sweet treats as the month progresses.
 Dark chocolate may be eaten occasionally.
 It really depends on your goals.

 - No dried fruit – yes, sorry to break it to you, but dried fruit is dried sugar.
 Many recipes call themselves sugar free when they are made with dried fruit.
 My pet hate is medjool dates, did you know medjool dates are a whopping 63% sugar!!!!!!
 Now imagine how many it takes to make a cake or a bliss ball.